3 AI Memory Stocks (Besides Micron) to Watch as Demand Booms

 But Micron isn’t the only AI memory stock worth watching right now – and the reason why has everything to do with demand.

-The ability to increase memory production is critical, as the artificial intelligence (“AI”) industry’s massive boom has led to a drastic demand for – and shortage of – memory… especially for consumer electronic devices like smartphones, gaming consoles, and laptops.
+The ability to increase memory production is critical, as the AI industry’s massive boom has led to a drastic demand for – and shortage of – memory… especially for consumer electronic devices like smartphones, gaming consoles, and laptops.

 Not just AI memory chips either.
 Other types of memory and storage are needed – like hard disk drives (“HDDs”) and flash memory – to keep up with demand.